This debt success story features the journey of Allan Liwanag and his incredible walk from deep in debt to debt-free and stocked up on savings.

 What were the biggest roadblocks/setbacks you faced to paying it all off?

 For me, the biggest roadblock/setback was living below our means and accepting immediate changes.
 We had been living in Las Vegas for a few months before we moved to Maryland.
-My wife was new in the U.S..
-We immediately moved to Maryland 3 months after she came to the U.S..
+My wife was new in the United States and 3 months later we moved to Maryland.
 Basically, everything was new to us.
 We were in a different state, my wife was new in the U.S., I had a new job, and so many things that came all at the same time.
 I know that change is part of life, but these changes came all at the same time.
 They came when I was in deep debt.
 During those years, we were adapting to the changes so fast while we were living below our means.
 It was hard at first but we learned to appreciate it.

 I can still remember, like it was just yesterday, the things that we did to make sure that we met our needs and still lived below our means.
 Here are the things we did: